 The term sustainability is often defined as the capacity to endure.
-Sustainability speaks to decision making that considers the impacts of our actions now on future generations.
-When developing major infrastructure, such as high-speed rail in California, program designers should develop a program that safeguards the capacity of future generations to enjoy a quality life.
-This is achieved by balancing a variety of factors, including environmental, economic, political and cultural factors to develop a high-speed rail system that will benefit the state of California for decades to come.
+Sustainability speaks to decision making that considers the impacts of the actions taken now, on future generations.
+When developing major infrastructure for the California High-Speed Rail Program, program designers must consider factors that safeguard the capacity of future generations to enjoy quality life:

-The California High-Speed Rail Authority (Authority) is committed to building a high-speed rail system that minimizes impacts to the natural and built environment, encourages compact land development around transit stations, and helps California manage its pressing issues with climate change, traffic and airport congestion, and energy dependency.
-The Authority has adopted policies and published a number of documents that confirm our commitment to sustainable development.
+The California High-Speed Rail Authority (Authority) is committed to building a high-speed rail system that minimizes impacts to both the natural and built environment, encourages compact land development around transit stations, and helps California manage its pressing issues with climate change, traffic and airport congestion, and energy dependency.
+The Authority has adopted policies and published several documents that confirm a commitment to sustainable development.

 - California High-Speed Rail Authority Sustainability Policy